 Accreditation is awarded to the specific counselling or psychotherapy service, not to the organisation.

-To apply, you need to complete an in-depth written application showing how your service meets a range of criteria with supporting evidence.
+To apply, you need to complete a detailed written application showing how your service meets a range of criteria, together with supporting evidence.
 The criteria cover:

 - management and administration